dell/terraform-provider-ome/docs/resources/device_action.md

 #     https://developer.hashicorp.com/terraform/cli/commands/taint
 # Option 2: From Terraform 1.5, one can use the -replace directive
 #     https://developer.hashicorp.com/terraform/cli/commands/plan#replace-address
-# Option 3 (shown beloy): From Terraform 1.2, one can use the replace-triggered-by lifecycle method
+# Option 3 (shown below): From Terraform 1.2, one can use the replace-triggered-by lifecycle method
 #     https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#replace_triggered_by

 resource "terraform_data" "devices_firmware" {